PintaProject/user-guide/docs/overview.md

 ## __General Overview__ ##

-When the Pinta workspace first loads, you'll notice it has an uncluttered layout that is similar to MS Paint, but has more advanced features compared to it.
+When the Pinta workspace first loads, you'll notice it has an uncluttered layout that is similar to MS Paint, but has more advanced features in comparison.

 ![workspace](img/overview/workspace.png)